cyberbiont/vscode-sidenotes/README.md

 Useful if you want to hook your sidenotes to some comment-styling extension (see [styling](#Prefixing and additional styling sidenotes : tips)).

-#### anchor.design.before
+#### design.before

+*default: undefined*

 adds the string that you specify as a pseudo-element at the start of all of your markers.
+So it's plainly decorative and you cannot hook-up any external extensions on it.

-#### anchor.design.after
+#### design.after

+*default: "🕮"*

 Is shown at the end of the marker, and stays in place of it when the marker is compressed.
-By default it is 🕮, you can specify your own string or Unicode symbol here.
-Changes to visualize sidenote's state.
+You can change the default Unicode symbol to your own string or Unicode symbol here.
+Changes color to visualize sidenote's state.

+You can use some funky Unicode emoji here, but note that they cannot change color, so to track sidenote  status you'll need gutter icons.
+If you aim for true minimalism, you can use simple Unicode symbol and turn off gutter icons.

-#### anchor.design.gutterIcon
+#### design.gutterIcon

 Whether to show icons in gutter.
 If you don't like them or use other extension which shows gutter icons (see [styling](#Prefixing and additional styling your sidenotes)) you can turn this off.

-#### anchor.design.ruler
+#### design.ruler

 Whether sidenotes will be shown in Overview ruler

-#### anchor.design.hideMarkers
+#### design.hideMarkers

 Effectively hides the uuid part of markers to reduce cluttering by applying a negative letter-spacing to marker decoration.
 See [Hiding ids](#Hiding ids)

-#### sidenotes.colorIndication
+#### design.colorIndication

-Array of strings.
-Defines what part of comment anchor will change color, indicating sidenote status.
+Array of strings that defines what elements will change color, indicating sidenote status.
 Available values are "after", "text", "ruler".

 <!-- 🕮 95145323-445c-4960-b3dc-c6e1a3c14fde -->

 ## Deleting sidenotes

-It was deliberately chosen that if you use `sidenotes.delete` command, it deletes both content file and all associated anchors in current document without asking confirmation.
+`delete` command deletes both content file and all associated anchors in current document without asking confirmation.
 In case you regret your decision, you can restore your content file from recycle bin or via VCS (if your sidenotes are under VCS control).

-There may be times that you don't want to delete the content file (for example, you have another associated anchors that point to it) and want to delete only anchor/.
-Technically you can in this case you can manually delete it (easily done with Ctrl-Shift-K shortcut - delete line action), but in this case decorations will not be updated and you may end up with residual artefacts.
-For this reason `Wipe Anchor` command exists, so use it.
+There may be times that you don't want to delete the content file (for example, you have another associated anchors that point to it) and want to delete only anchor.
+Technically in this case you can manually delete it (easily done with Ctrl-Shift-K shortcut - delete line action), but in this way decorations will not be updated and you may end up with residual artefacts.
+For this reason `Wipe` command exists that wipes current anchor only, leaving content file and other anchors inctact.

 ## Hiding ids

 Uuids in anchor comments are necessary, but not the most pleasant thing to see in your code.
-By default extension hides them (in fact, compresses) so they are not visible and 'after' pseudoelement is displayed in place of anchor.
+By default extension hides them (in fact, compresses) so they are not visible and 'after' pseudoelement is displayed in place of an anchor.
 This has a one downside, that is precise selecting marker by dragging the mouse becomes a non-trivial task.
 To overcome this,  use Ctrl-C - Ctrl-X commands to copy / cut the whole line containing anchor marker, since in VSCode you don't have to select the whole line in order to cut/copy/delete it.

 You can use `showMarkers`  command to unfold full markers.